-The retail area to one retail bay with primary entrance on Maple Avenue East.
-The main entrance to the assisted living facility is located on the corner of Maple Avenue East and Center Street North with a grand lobby and staircase that leads up to the mezzanine level.
-There is also an entry to the assisted living facility lobby from Center Street North.
-Six-foot wide awnings are proposed over the primary commercial entrances and adjacent storefront ground level windows.
+One retail bay with primary entrance on Maple Avenue East is proposed on the ground floor near Vienna Inn.
+The main entrance to the assisted living facility is located on the corner of Maple Avenue East and Center Street North with a grand foyer.
+Awnings are proposed over the primary commercial entrances and adjacent ground level windows.